-0013 Multigenre Writing 1/2 Credit
+0013 CP Multigenre Writing

-Multigenre writing is a creative writing course that requires writing in different forms, such as poetry, narrative, and dialogue.
+Multigenre Writing is a creative writing course that requires writing in different forms, such as poetry, narrative, screenplay, and dialogue.
 This writing elective allows students to select a topic of interest and create a story written in different genres as the culminating assessment for the semester.
-Students read multi-genre texts, research a topic of their choice, and write in a variety of genres, allowing for a complex literacy experience.
+Students read multigenre texts, research a topic of their choice, and write in a variety of genres, allowing for a complex literacy experience.
 The course requires regular writing outside of class and in-class workshops.
 If you love to write, and if you are willing to have a cutting-edge writing experience, sign up for this elective.
 You'll be immersed in multigenre writing and a topic you are passionate about!
 Take advantage of this creative writing elective!

-0183 Pop Culture and Literary Theory 1/2 Credit
+0183 CP Pop Culture and Literary Theory